madelinekinnaird/instagram-sentiment-tutorial/README.md

                                #  `instaloader -l USERNAME`)
 ```

-I've found that this method that lots of issues arise, especially if you are scraping large amounts of data.
-A more robust way to authenticate is depcited below.
-It is not necessary to use instaloader, but I have found it to be the best method.

 ## Authenticating to an Instagram Account using Instaloader
-Here I'll walk through the code that will allow you to quickly and easily set up a powerful instagram scraper.
+Here I'll walk through the code that will allow you to quickly and easily set up a powerful Instagram scraper.
 First, import the following packages (and install as neccessary).
 ```python
 from glob import glob
 from os.path import expanduser